argosnothing/noogle-search-tv/README.md

 ## Features

 - **Fuzzy search** through all Nix functions using fzf
+- **Namespace filtering** - filter by lib, builtins, or pkgs with a single keypress
 - **Live preview** of function documentation, type signatures, and examples
 - **Quick navigation**: Jump to GitHub source code (Ctrl-O) or Noogle page (Ctrl-N)
 - **Offline caching** - data cached for 24 hours